cjsaylor/baluster/README.md

 Baluster is a javascript library to enable estimation of balusters and calculating the spacing to get an even distribution on a constructed railing.

 > Note: Please consult your local building codes for maximum spacing requirements.
-This library assumes maximum distance of 4".
+This library assumes maximum spacing distance of 4".

 ## Usage